Beat the Bundaberg Heat: Essential Summer Car Care Tips to Keep Your Vehicle Cool and Reliable

 Cooling System Health Check

 Your cooling system is absolutely critical for surviving Bundaberg summers.
 Start with a thorough inspection of your radiator, looking for any signs of corrosion, blockages, or damage.
 Even minor issues can cause major problems when temperatures soar.
+Check coolant levels and quality too.
+Old coolant loses its effectiveness over time and won't protect your engine adequately during extreme heat.
+If your coolant looks rusty or contains floating particles, it's definitely time for a change.
+Don't forget about your cooling fans.
+They should kick in automatically when your engine reaches specific temperatures.
+If they're not working properly, your engine can overheat even while you're driving at highway speeds.

 Air Conditioning System Maintenance

 Nothing ruins a summer drive quite like a broken air conditioning system.
 Start by checking whether your system blows cold air consistently.
 If it takes ages to cool down or never gets really cold, you might need refrigerant or have other system problems.
+Listen for unusual noises when the air conditioning runs.
+Squealing, grinding, or clicking sounds often indicate worn components that could fail completely during peak summer heat.
+Getting these issues sorted before the really hot weather arrives saves you from sweltering drives later.

 Replace your cabin air filter if it hasn't been changed recently.
 A dirty filter reduces air flow and makes your air conditioning work harder than necessary, potentially shortening its lifespan whilst reducing comfort.